Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: Synchrotron and IC Radiation from Dark Matter Annihilation

 With the electron distribution in hand, we use the {\it Naima} package \cite{naima} to obtain the radiation spectrum.
-The spectral energy distributions (SEDs) of the emission from from Draco for $10^2$ TeV and $10^5$ TeV DM masses are shown in \figurename{} \ref{fig:radiation}, where we compare the spectra of three annihilation channels: $b\bar{b}$ (red line), $\tau^{+}\tau^{-}$ (green line) and $e^{+}e^{-}$ (blue line).
+The spectral energy distributions (SEDs) of the emission from Draco for $10^2$ TeV and $10^5$ TeV DM masses are shown in \figurename{} \ref{fig:radiation}, where we compare the spectra of three annihilation channels: $b\bar{b}$ (red line), $\tau^{+}\tau^{-}$ (green line) and $e^{+}e^{-}$ (blue line).
 The black dashed lines mark the energy band from 500 MeV to 500 GeV, namely the Fermi-LAT energy range considered in this work.
-The IC contribution dominates at high energies while the synchrotron contribution does at low energies.
+The IC and synchrotron contributions dominate at high and low energies, respectively.
 From the SEDs of different DM masses, we can see that an $\mathcal{O}(100)$ TeV DM has a radiation peak within the Fermi-LAT energy band (especially when annihilating through $\chi\chi\rightarrow b\bar{b}$ or $\tau^{+}\tau^{-}$).
 The peak flux of the $e^{+}e^{-}$ channel is higher than the others.
 For $10^2$ TeV DM, the contribution is only from the IC emission.
 While as the mass increases to $\gtrsim10^5\,{\rm TeV}$, the IC peak is outside of the Fermi-LAT energy band and the contributions in the band are from both synchrotron and IC emission, with synchrotron becoming dominant.